We’ve got you covered.

-UA’s Chief Information Security Officer Ashley Ewing, met with the forum recently to share information on cybersecurity practices at UA.
+UA’s Chief Information Security Officer Taylor Anderson, met with the forum recently to share information on cybersecurity practices at UA.
 Other presenters include UA’s Executive Director of Systems and Networking D Jay Cervino who shared information about the campus network and UA disaster recovery procedures.
 Representatives from the Center for Instructional Technology are also present at all Student IT Forum meetings to answer questions for Blackboard, Panopto, Zoom and other instructional technologies.

 Any student can sign up to join the Student IT Forum.
 To get involved, join our Team in Microsoft Teams through the link below.Join the Forum

 “For me, the Student IT Forum has been about connecting with a diverse group of students and staff who have a common interest in information technology.
 The forum has taught me a lot about IT as a field in general and given me a new respect for IT professionals.
 Another enjoyable part of the forum is getting to give a student’s perspective on the current and future state of campus IT.”